-The IRA's trampling of the Due Process Clause cannot be excused on the ground that manufacturers' "participation in the Medicare program is voluntary."
+The IRA's due process problem cannot be excused on the fiction that "participation in the Medicare program is voluntary."
 Texas Clinical Labs, Inc. v.
-Shalala, 1999 WL 1243200, at \4 (N.D.
+Shalala, 1999 WL 1243200, at 4 (N.D.
 Tex.
 Dec.
 21, 1999).
+"For an abandonment option to render" compliance with a government program "a voluntary choice, the option would have to at least be cognizable to [property] owners."
+Valancourt Books, LLC v.
+Garland, 82 F.4th 1222, 1235 (D.C.
+Cir.
+2023).

-Manufacturers spent billions of dollars developing innovative medicines long before the IRA was enacted, so it cannot be fairly said that manufacturers were "on notice" or "assumed[] the risk" that that pricing would later be decided by government fiat.
-Id. at \5.
+Withdrawal from Medicare and Medicaid to avoid the IRA is not a cognizable option.
+Manufacturers spent billions of dollars developing innovative medicines long before the IRA was enacted, so they were not "on notice" and did not "assume[] the risk" that pricing would later be decided by government fiat.
+Texas Clinical Labs, 1999 WL 1243200, at 5.
 And there is nothing "voluntary" about being forced to choose between acceding to the government's demands on pain of massive penalties or withdrawing from nearly half of the national market for prescription drugs.
+Indeed, "the consequences of failing to reach an agreement with HHS are [so] severe" that "[m]anufacturers are all but certain to adopt the price" HHS imposes, even when doing do would "ma[k]e sales of a particular drug unprofitable."
+NICA, 116 F.4th at 500.
+And that is exactly what has happened.
+Despite receiving nothing new in exchange for substantial price reductions, "all manufacturers of all ten drugs selected for negotiation have signed agreements to participate."
+The

+White House, Biden-Harris Administration Takes Major Step Forward in Lowering Health Care Costs;

+Announces Manufacturers Participating in Drug Price Negotiation Program (Oct.
+3, 2023), bit.ly/3JtAkbl.

-The Supreme Court rejected a similar voluntariness argument in NFIB.
+The Supreme Court rejected a similar voluntariness theory in NFIB.
 There, the Affordable Care Act attempted to coerce states into expanding their Medicaid programs by "threatening to withhold all of [their] Medicaid grants."
 567 U.S. at 575.
 The Court found that scheme unconstitutional, rejecting the federal government's argument that states "voluntarily and knowingly accept[ed] the terms" of the Medicaid program.
-Id. at 577 (citation omitted).
-The sevenjustice majority explained that, "[i]nstead of simply refusing to grant new funds to States that will not accept the new conditions, Congress ... also threatened to withhold those States' existing Medicaid funds."
+Id. at 577.
+The seven-justice majority explained that, "[i]nstead of simply refusing to grant new funds to States that will not accept the new conditions, Congress ... also threatened to withhold those States' existing Medicaid funds."
 Id. at 579-80.
-The sheer size of the Medicaid program, moreover, made that threat coercive-"a gun to the head."
+The sheer size of the Medicaid program made that threat coercive-"a gun to the head."
 Id. at 581.
-And Congress "surprise[ed] participating States with post-acceptance or 'retroactive' conditions," which states "could hardly anticipate" when they "developed intricate statutory and administrative regimes over the course of many decades ... under existing Medicaid."
-Id. at 581, 584.
+And Congress "surpris[ed] participating States with post-acceptance or 'retroactive' conditions," which states "could hardly anticipate" when they "developed intricate statutory and administrative regimes over the course of many decades ... under existing Medicaid."
+Id. at 581, 584 (citation omitted).

-Just as the Affordable Care Act threatened to withhold all Medicaid funds to coerce states into accepting new conditions, the IRA threatens to withhold coverage for all of a manufacturer's drugs to coerce price concessions on one selected drug in an entirely new program.
-The conditions the IRA places on participation in Medicare and Medicaid thus "take the form of threats to terminate other significant independent grants."
+Just as the Affordable Care Act threatened to withhold all Medicaid funds to coerce states into accepting new conditions, the IRA threatens to withhold coverage for all of a manufacturer's drugs to coerce price concessions in an entirely new program.
+The IRA's conditions on participation in Medicare and Medicaid thus "take the form of threats to terminate other significant independent grants."
 Id. at 580.
-Similarly, if withdrawing Medicaid funding was a "gun to the head" of participating states, then withdrawing coverage for all of a manufacturer's products under Medicare and Medicaid is, if anything, even more coercive.
-See supra, at 27; cf. Doe v.
+And if withdrawing federal Medicaid funding was a "gun to the head" of states, then withdrawing coverage for all of a manufacturer's products under Medicare and Medicaid is, if anything, even more coercive.
+Cf. Doe v.
 Univ. of Scis., 961 F.3d 203, 213 (3d Cir.
-2020) (recognizing that "total withdrawal of federal funding" can be "economic dragooning" and "a gun to the head").
-And manufacturers "could hardly anticipate" that Congress would pass a draconian new price-control regime when they agreed to participate in Medicare and Medicaid and invested enormous sums to develop innovative medicines years ago.
-See Gluck Decl. ¶ 10, 14.
+2020) ("total withdrawal of federal funding" can be "economic dragooning" and "a gun to the head").